A Journey through States of Water Class 6 Question Answer Science Chapter 8

 Question 5.

-Fans move air around, creating a cooling sensation.
+Fans move around, creating a cooling sensation.
 It might seem strange to use a fan to dry wet clothes since fans usually make things cooler, not warmer.
-Normally, when water evaporates, it requires heat, not cold air.
+Normally, when water, if requires heat, not cold air.
 What do you think about this?

 Answer: